Young woman reading a book

 The SOPHAS Supporting Information section is where you can include information such as recommendations, achievements, experiences, and additional documents.

-Be sure to research your program's specific requirements for recommenders, as some programs may require them to have specific relationships with you.
-For example, some programs may require that your current or previous supervisor be one of your recommenders, while other programs may have additional or different requests.
+Be sure to research your program's requirements for recommenders, as some programs may require them to have specific relationships with you.
+For example, some programs may need your current or previous supervisor to be one of your recommenders, while other programs may have additional or different requests.

-The experience section acts akin to an online resume where you enter your employment, research, and volunteer experiences.
-Keep in mind that although you detail your professional experience in this section, the program you apply to may also require that you send an additional separate resume.
+The experience section is an online resume where you enter your employment, research, and volunteer experiences.
+Remember that although you detail your professional experience in this section, the program you apply to may also require you to send an additional separate resume.

 You can add supporting information about any rewards or honors you have received in the achievements section, either professionally or academically.
 In the documents section, you can upload any additional documentation before you submit your application.